Sweden: Transport

 Sweden has 162707 km of paved road and 1428 km of expressways.
-Motorways run through Sweden and over the Øresund Bridge to Denmark.
-New motorways are still under construction and a new motorway from Uppsala to Gävle was finished on 17 October 2007.
-Sweden had left-hand traffic (vänstertrafik in Swedish) from approximately 1736 and continued to do so well into the 20th century.
-Voters rejected right-hand traffic in 1955, but after the Riksdag passed legislation in 1963 changeover took place on 3 September 1967, known in Swedish as Dagen H.
+Motorways run through Sweden and over the Öresund Bridge to Denmark.
+Sweden had left-hand traffic (vänstertrafik in Swedish) from approximately 1736, but after the Riksdag passed legislation in 1963 changeover took place on 3 September 1967, known in Swedish as Dagen H.

 The Stockholm metro is the only underground system in Sweden and serves the city of Stockholm via 100 stations.
 The rail transport market is privatised, but while there are many privately owned enterprises, the largest operators are still owned by the state.
-The counties have financing, ticket and marketing responsibility for local trains.
-For other trains the operators handle tickets and marketing themselves.
 Operators include SJ, Veolia Transport, Green Cargo, Tågkompaniet and Inlandsbanan.
 Most of the railways are owned and operated by Trafikverket.

-Most tram networks were closed in 1967, as Sweden changed from left-side to right-side driving.
+Most tram networks were closed in 1967.
 But they survived in Norrköping, Stockholm and Gothenburg, with Gothenburg tram network being the largest.
 A new tram line opened in Lund on 13 December 2020.

 The largest airports include Stockholm–Arlanda Airport (16.1 million passengers in 2009) 40 km north of Stockholm, Göteborg Landvetter Airport (4.3 million passengers in 2008), and Stockholm–Skavsta Airport (2.0 million passengers).
 Sweden hosts the two largest port companies in Scandinavia, Port of Göteborg AB (Gothenburg) and the transnational company Copenhagen Malmö Port AB.
-The most used airport for a large part of Southern Sweden is Kastrup or Copenhagen Airport which is located only 12 minutes by train from the closest Swedish railway station, Hyllie.
-Copenhagen Airport also is the largest international airport in Scandinavia and Finland.
+Malmö Airport in Scania, southern Sweden, is Sweden's fifth-busiest airport.